Kurt's Historic Sites

 Photographed August 6, 2015.

-Known unofficially as Grief, the Adams Memorial at Washington’s Rock Creek Cemetery was created by sculptor Augustus Saint-Gaudens.
-The acclaimed artist was hired by historian Henry Adams to commemorate his late wife, photographer Marian “Clover” Adams.
+Known unofficially as Grief, the inscriptionless Adams Memorial at Washington’s Rock Creek Cemetery was created by sculptor Augustus Saint-Gaudens.
+At a price of $20,000, the acclaimed artist was hired by historian Henry Adams to commemorate his late wife, photographer Marian “Clover” Adams.
 In December 1885, Mrs. Adams had committed suicide by ingesting the very chemicals she used to develop pictures.
 An exhibition label from the Smithsonian American Art Museum explains that Henry Adams wished for Saint-Gaudens’s commission to “express the Buddhist idea of nirvana, a state of being beyond joy and sorrow.
 In Adams’s circle of artists and writers, the old Christian certainties seemed inadequate after the violence of the Civil War, the industrialization of America, and Darwin’s theories of evolution.
 Saint-Gaudens’s ambiguous figure reflects the search for new insights into the mysteries of life and death.
 The shrouded being is neither male nor female, neither triumphant nor downcast.
 Its message is inscrutable.
 Clover’s gravesite in Rock Creek Cemetery in Washington, D.C. quickly became a tourist attraction, but Adams resisted all attempts to sentimentalize the memorial as a symbol of grief.”
+The widower died in 1918 and was laid to rest with Clover, not long before he was awarded a Pulitzer Prize for his book, The Education of Henry Adams.

 Fast Facts